Rana Fine

-Rana Arnold Fine (born April 1944) is Professor Emeritus at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
+Rana Arnold Fine (born April 1944) is Professor Emeritus at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science.
 Her research primarily addresses understanding ocean circulation processes over time through the use of chemical tracers and the connection to climate.

 Early life and education

-Fine was born April 17, 1944 in New York City to Joseph and Etta (née Kreisman) Arnold.
+Fine was born April 17, 1944, in New York City to Joseph and Etta (née Kreisman) Arnold.
 Fine credits her attendance at the Bronx High School of Science for starting her on a career path with science and mathematics.

 Fine has a B.A. in mathematics from New York University and a M.A. in mathematics from the University of Miami.
-She completed her Ph.D. in physical oceanography from the University of Miami's Rosenstiel School of Marine and Atmospheric Science in 1975.
+She completed her Ph.D. in physical oceanography from the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science in 1975.
 Her dissertation was High Pressure P-V-T Properties Of Seawater And Related Liquids with Frank Millero serving as her advisor and committee chair.